samubernard/odexp/README.md

 	AUX norm_x sqrt(sum(a,5))
 	AUX norm_x2 dotprod(X,X,5)

+Optional attributes for auxiliary variables are
+*vect*
+for evaluating the rhs outside a loop.
+This is useful for arrays that are filled by a function

+	AUX arr[i=0:5] myfunc(arr) {vect}

 **D/DT**
 Dynamical variables.
 Dynamical variables are the dependent variables of the ODE system.
 Syntax: